What is 6QRC? (Professional Introduction)

 Different readers will use 6QRC differently.
 To make this usable across classrooms, homes, tutoring sessions, and research settings, this introduction is written in layers:

-- If you teach: start with the Six Elements, then jump to “How Educators Can Use 6QRC Immediately.”
+Start with the Six Elements, then move to “How Educators Can Try 6QRC Now.”

-- If you research learning: treat 6QRC as a candidate labeling scheme for prompt structure and student moves.
+Treat 6QRC as a candidate labeling scheme for problem structure and student moves.

-You’ll see technical language in places (because precision matters), but the goal is everyday usability: a way for adults and students to point to the same features of a task and say, “Ah, this is the kind of thinking this problem needs.”
+You will see technical language in places because precision matters.
+Classroom implementation becomes straightforward only after terminology is exact.
+The goal is everyday usability: adults and students should be able to point to the same features of a prompt and say, “This is the kind of thinking this problem needs.”

 About Access to System Materials